 - Upon receiving a confirmation e-mail from SCCA (it should arrive within a few minutes of joining), forward it to firstname.lastname@example.org

 - The SCR Membership Coordinator will respond with a discount code, which can be redeemed at MotorsportReg.com for a free one-day SCR autocross event any time during the current season.

 - Drivers may also join SCCA on-site at any event, in which case their entry fee will be waived.
 Please note that this method may result in a 4-6 week delay in membership processing.

 Run Groups, Official Runs and Fun Runs

-- All drivers will receive 4 official runs at most events.
-SCR reserves the right to increase or decrease the number of runs depending on attendance.
-Typically, attendance of 120 cars or fewer will result in 5-6 official runs, while attendance of 200 cars or greater may result in only 3 official runs.
+- All drivers will receive a minimum of 3 official runs.
+SCR reserves the right to increase the number of runs depending on attendance.
+Typically, attendance of 120 cars or fewer will result in 4-5 official runs.

 - If there is any time remaining after the completion of official runs, Fun Runs will be allowed for $1 per run.
 Only registered drivers, in registered, inspected cars, may compete in Fun Runs.